-TOPIC #6 THE RADIATION LAWS (Law #5 and Law #6)
+TOPIC #5 THE RADIATION LAWS (Law #5 and Law #6)

-1. Law #5: Radiation & Distance: the inverse square law -- be able to state it in simple words and recognize it in a diagram.
+- 1. Law #5: Radiation & Distance: the inverse square law -- be able to state it in simple words and recognize it in a diagram.
 Understand why this law is important and what its implications are for the Earth's temperature.
-Specific Hint: Know what theGoldilocks Effect is and whether or not a planet's temperature is due ONLY to the inverse square law (see discussion underMagnitude of the Greenhouse Effect in SGC-E-Text pp 43-44.)
-(Hint -- The Goldilocks Effect of earth's temperature being "just right" is due to MORE factors than just the inverse square law -see the Q1 Clicker Question in Dr H's Topic #6 - Part II presentation.

-2. Law #6: Selective Emission & Absorption -- be able to state this important Law in simple words and explain what it has to do with wavelengths of energy, the electromagnetic spectrum, and atmospheric gases, and the vertical structure of the atmosphere.
+Specific Hint: Know what the Goldilocks Effect is and whether or not a planet's temperature is due ONLY to the inverse square law (see discussion under Magnitude of the Greenhouse Effect in SGC-E-Text pp 43-44.)
+(Hint -- The Goldilocks Effect of earth's temperature being "just right" is due to MORE factors than just the inverse square law -see the Q1 Clicker Question in Dr H's Topic #5 Part II presentation. - 2.
+Law #6: Selective Emission & Absorption -- be able to state this important Law in simple words and explain what it has to do with wavelengths of energy, the electromagnetic spectrum, and atmospheric gases, and the vertical structure of the atmosphere.
 Understand why this law is important and what its implications are for how electromagnetic radiation of different wavelengths is transmitted through, or absorbed by, the Earth's atmosphere.
-Specific Hints: Know how to read and interpret an absorption curve and how to sketch in hypothetical curves (as on p 32 of Class Notes and Assignment G-1.) or be able to match an absorption curve to the gas it represents (as on p 34 of Class Notes and Assignment G-1).
-Be able to recognize O3's absorption curve (curve B on p 34 in Class Notes) and describe what is different about it, when compared to the other greenhouse gases.
-(Hint: one part of the curve involves the absorption of solar UV radiation (related to the global change topic of stratospheric ozone depletion) and the other part of the curve involves absorption of terrestrial IR radiation (related to the global change topic of the greenhouse effect and global warming).
+Specific Hints: Know how to read and interpret an absorption curve and how to sketch in hypothetical curves (as on p 30 of Class Notes and Assignment G-1.) or be able to match an absorption curve to the gas it represents (as on p 32 of Class Notes and Assignment G-1).
+Be able to recognize O3's absorption curve (curve B on p 32 in Class Notes) and describe what is different about it, when compared to the other greenhouse gases.
+(Hint: one part of the curve involves the absorption of solar UV radiation (related to the global change topic of stratospheric ozone depletion) and the other part of the curve involves absorption of terrestrial IR radiation (related to the global change topic of the greenhouse effect and global warming). - 3.
+Atmospheric windows -- Know what "atmospheric windows" are (as seen in the "Absorption Curve for the Whole Atmosphere" on p 32 of Class Notes) Specific Hint: Know what the difference is between the UV/Visible Atmospheric Window and the IR Atmospheric Window -- what kind of electromagnetic radiation is being transmitted through each window without being absorbed?

-3. Atmospheric windows -- Know what "atmospheric windows" are (as seen in the "Absorption Curve for the Whole Atmosphere" on p 34 of Class Notes) Specific Hint: Know what the difference is between the UV/Visible Atmospheric Window and the IR Atmospheric Window -- what kind of electromagnetic radiation is being transmitted through each window without being absorbed?
-Also be sure you understand the items on the Solar vs Terrestrial Radiation Class Concepts Self Test (p 35 in Class Notes and also in G-1) -- Be sure you understand the answers to this page.
-(They were covered given in Dr H's lecture on Sept 26th.)
-Specific Hint: Understand the difference between solar vs. terrestrial (IR) radiation and what is going on at each of the numbered circles in the diagram on the bottom of p 35.
+Also be sure you understand the items on the Solar vs Terrestrial Radiation Class Concepts Self Test (p 33 in Class Notes and also in G-1) -- Be sure you understand the answers to this page.
+(They were covered given in Dr H's lecture on Sept 25th.)
+Specific Hint: Understand the difference between solar vs. terrestrial (IR) radiation and what is going on at each of the numbered circles in the diagram on the bottom of p 33.
 Which numbered circle on the diagram represents GH gases absorbing and re-radiating IR back to the Earth's surface?
+Which numbered circle on the diagram represents GC gases absorbing and re-radiating IR out to space?
 Which numbered circle on the diagram represents IR being radiated from the Earth's surface and going right out to space through the "IR atmospheric window"?

-TOPIC # 7 ATMOSPHERIC STRUCTURE & COMPOSITION
+TOPIC # 6 ATMOSPHERIC STRUCTURE & COMPOSITION